frank2/exe-rs/README.md

 ## 0.4
 * PE object can now parse memory dumps properly, testing against [compiled_dumped.bin](https://github.com/frank2/exe-rs/blob/main/test/compiled_dumped.bin).
 * data directory is now parsed correctly, testing against [no_dd.exe](https://github.com/corkami/pocs/blob/master/PE/bin/no_dd.exe)
-* buffer now has support for arbitrary hashing of data, see the HashData trait in the buffer module.
+* buffer now has support for arbitrary hashing of ```u8``` slices, see the HashData trait in the buffer module.
+* buffer now also supports arbitrary calculation of entropy on ```u8``` slices, see the Entropy trait in the buffer module.

 ## 0.3
 * added support for relocation directories